PKS 0637−752

 PKS 0637−752 is a quasar located six billion light years in the constellation of Mensa.
 It is noted for having a bright and largest astrophysical jet at redshift of z = 0.651.
-Discovered by Einstein Observatory in 1980 through X-rays, PKS 0637−752 was the first celestial object to be observed by Chandra X-ray Observatory upon its commissioning in July 23, 1999.
+Discovered by Einstein Observatory in 1980 through X-rays, PKS 0637−752 was the first celestial object to be observed by Chandra X-ray Observatory upon its commissioning on July 23, 1999.

 Characteristics

 PKS 0637−752 contains an active galactic nucleus.
 It is classified a blazar, a type of an active galaxy with a relativistic jet pointing towards Earth's direction.
 Like other quasars, PKS 0637−752 is considered luminous, powering up 10 trillion times the sun, with a supermassive black hole in its center.

 X-ray jet

 PKS 0637−752 contains a high γ-ray flux X-ray jet studied by Hubble Space Telescope and Spitzer.
 The jet extends ≥100 kiloparsecs wide and has a luminosity of ~10^{44.6} ergs^{−1}.
 It produces X-ray emission through inverse Compton scattering from the cosmic microwave background.

 Further observations from Hubble also found three small knots occurring concurrently with the X-ray emission and peak radio.
 According to observations made by Australia Telescope Compact Array, these knots are shown to be quasi-periodic with a separation gap of ~1.1 arcsecs.
-Using two class models, astronomers calculated the jet power of PKS 0637−752 to be Q ~ 10^{46} erg/s and the jet engine modulation to be 2 x 10^{3} yr < \tau < 3x 10^{5} yr.
+Using two class models, astronomers calculated the jet power of PKS 0637−752 to be Q ~ 10^{46} erg/s and the jet engine modulation to be 2 × 10^{3} yr < \tau <3 × 10^{5} yr.
 Such evidence, proves the jet structure in the quasar might result from an unstable accretion disk, causing limit cycle behavior.